Nail salon business plan for starting your own business

 5.3 Business Target

-- Have a market share of 20% in Atlanta within the first three years of operations
+- Have a market share of 20% in Atlanta within the first three years of operation

-- Expand our services in East Point and Gresham Park
+- Expand our services to East Point and Gresham Park

 - Increase profit margins by 20% in the second fiscal year